Information for graduate applicants

 I will gladly work with students from any department who wish to write their Honors Thesis or Ph.D. dissertation on these subjects.

-There are many variables to consider.
 Comparative Literature is more theory-oriented and interdisciplinary; it is also home to the Program in Cinema Studies.
 AL&L is more concerned with the history of Chinese and other Asian literary traditions.
-I would advise students interested primarily in Chinese film to apply to Comparative Literature.
-Students who look for a rounded education in the philological tradition will find a welcoming home in AL&L. Think also of your future research and teaching focus: AL&L will prepare you for working on Chinese literature, with an emphasis on its full historical trajectory, and on Chinese language.
-Comparative Literature trains for a (not surprisingly) comparative approach to literature, viewing Chinese literature within larger schemes of literary production, reception and interpretation.
+Students interested primarily in Chinese film should apply to Comparative Literature.
+Students who look for a focus on Chinese literature and linguistics will find a welcoming home in AL&L. Think also of your future research and teaching: the curriculum in the UW AL&L Department prepares scholars whose work relies heavily on linguistic nuance and who wish to teach language courses.
+The academic tilt of Comparative Literature favors analysis of universal terms and local discourses, viewing Chinese literature and film within the larger field of cultural production, reception and interpretation.

 Ph.D.
 Applicants should also consider the strength of other faculty with whom they are likely to work.
 I have been fortunate to collaborate with many colleagues, especially at the Cinema Studies Program and the China Studies Program.
 I have often suggested to students to work also, among others, with James Tweedie (Comparative Literature, interest in Chinese cinemas), Chris Hamm (AL&L, interest in vernacular Chinese literature), Madeleine Dong Yue (History, interest in modern Beijing), Sasha Welland (Women Studies and Anthropology, interest in contemporary Chinese art circles), and Dan Abramson (Architecture and Urban Planning, interest in modern Chinese urban preservation policy).
 The loose structure of Comparative Literature is especially amenable to students' pursuit of interdisciplinary interests in the humanities.